dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/README.md

 We see uses of the tool for two purposes:

 1. As researchers we want to learn: Why basin partners choose assumptions and how extreme; *Why* and *how* basin partners manage their risk of uncertain future water supply; Which new insights they take from a model session.
-1. Provoke thought and discussion to: A) Stabilize and recover reservoir storage under conditions of low storage and low inflow, and B) Give users more autonomy to manage their conflicting vulnerabilities to water shortages.
+1. Provoke thought and discussion to: A) Stabilize and recover reservoir storage under conditions of extreme low storage and inflow, and B) Give users more autonomy to manage their conflicting vulnerabilities to water shortages.

 ## Key Ideas
 **1) Lake Mead water level is the sum of the protection elevation plus each user's available water.**